 Annotation: @Parameter

-- enumValues(): This argument allows providing a fixed set of possible value options for a command parameter from which user must select one.
+- enumValues(): This argument allows providing a fixed set of possible value options for a command parameter from which the user must select one.
 These value options are comma (,) separated strings enclosed in curly brackets ‘{…}’.

 Examples